USEPA/WNTR/documentation/gis.rst

 Find the intersect between geometries
 --------------------------------------

-The :class:`~wntr.gis.intersect`  function returns s used to find the intersection between geometries.
+The :class:`~wntr.gis.intersect`  function is used to find the intersection between geometries.
+This functionality can be used to identify faults or landslides that intersect pipes, or assign demographic data to network components.

-When finding the intersection of A with B (where A and B can be Points, Lines, or Polygons), the function returns the following information (one entry for each geometry in A):
+When finding the intersection of GeoDataFrame A with GeoDataFrame B (where A and B can contain Points, Lines, or Polygons), the function returns the following information (one entry for each geometry in A):

 * List of intersecting B geometry indices